-1675 With you gone he's the only one still left to act as guardian of Thebes.
+With you gone he's the only one still left to act as guardian of Thebes.

 OEDIPUS.
+Alas,

-Alas, how will I talk to him?
+how will I talk to him?
 How can I ask him to put his trust in me?
 Not long ago I showed I had no faith in him at all.

+[Enter Creon.]

-[1420] [Enter Creon.]
-1680 CREON.
-Oedipus, I have not come here to mock or blame you for disasters in the past.
+or blame you for disasters in the past.

 But if you can no longer value human beings, at least respect our lord the Sun, whose light makes all things grow, and do not put on show pollution of this kind in such a public way, for neither earth nor light nor sacred rain can welcome such a sight.

 [Creon speaks to the attending servants.]

-1690 Take him inside the house as quickly as you can.
+Take him inside the house

+as quickly as you can.
 The kindest thing would be for members of his family to be the only ones to see and hear him.

 OEDIPUS.
 By all the gods, since you are acting now so differently from what I would expect and have come here to treat me graciously, the very worst of men, do what I ask.
-[1430] 1695 I will speak for your own benefit, not mine.
+I will speak for your own benefit, not mine.

 CREON.
 What are you so keen to get from me?
-1700 OEDIPUS.
+OEDIPUS.
 Cast me out as quickly as you can, away from Thebes, to a place where no one, no living human being, will cross my path.

+1700 CREON.
+That is something I could do, of course, but first I wish to know what the god says about what I should do.

 OEDIPUS.
 But what he said was all so clear-the man who killed his father must be destroyed.
-And that corrupted man [1440] 1705 is me.
+And that corrupted man is me.

 CREON.
 Yes, that is what was said.
 But now, with things the way they are, the wisest thing is to ascertain quite clearly what to do.